Godoy/frontend-manual/accessibility-guidelines/README.md

 # 8. Accessibility Pipeline

-The accessibility pipeline can be found on http://go.saksdirect.com/go/pipelines.
+The accessibility pipeline can be found on [GoCD](http://go.saksdirect.com/go/tab/pipeline/history/website-accessibility-check).
+This pipeline is triggered by the STQA deployment pipelines, which are  [Saks_QA_Website_Master](http://go.saksdirect.com/go/tab/pipeline/history/Saks_QA_Website_Master) -- deployment to Saks STQA from the _saks_website_ master branch -- and [Saks_QA_Website_Release](http://go.saksdirect.com/go/tab/pipeline/history/Saks_QA_Website_Release) -- deployment to Saks STQA from the _saks_website_ release branch.

+![Accessibility Pipeline flow][img-pipeline-flow]

-The first step uses ADA Reporter script to analyze issues from deployed code on the STQA environment.
+The accessibility pipeline at the moment has one step, which is run the  ADA Reporter script to analyze issues on several pages of the website.
 There is a fixed threshold for each page.
 If the number of errors is greater than this limit, the pipeline job fails.

+![Accessibility Pipeline result][img-pipeline-result]

-The second step execute accessibility functional tests.
+There is a plan to introduce a second step to this pipeline, which will execute accessibility functional tests.

 # 9. Screen Readers